Toluomotayo/Quantium-Data-Analytics-Job-Simulation/README.md

-# 🥔 Chips Market Sales Analysis Dashboard
+# 🥔 Chips Market Sales Analysis

 This project is part of the Quantium Virtual Internship on Forage.
 It simulates a real-world business scenario using retail sales data focused on the chips category.
 The internship involved analyzing customer behavior, product performance, and marketing effectiveness using Python, Excel, and PowerPoint.